wfearn/ros-morrf-project/README.md

 The important part is that you create a viable coordinate field for the cameras.

 We used large white apriltags to mark off the coordinate field.
-Each camera must be able to see at least one, but if you don't have some overlap (meaning apriltags that more than one camera can see) you're going to get a lot of stuttering and dead zones (where the robot just stops because a camera loses track of it).
+Each camera must be able to see at least one, but if you don't have some overlap (meaning apriltags that more than one camera can see) you're going to get a lot of dead zones (where the robot just stops because a camera loses track of it).

 You can find what apriltag numbers correspond to what values in the mm_apriltags_tracker/launch/param/pos.yaml file.
 You can modify these numbers as you wish, and you do not need to use all of them.